FangzhouSu/FangzhouSu/README.md

 🏫 There is a student @[𝑈𝐸𝑆𝑇𝐶](https://github.com/uestcer).Major in Computer Science.

+🔭 I’m currently working in [JDT](https://www.jdt.com.cn/) as a Frontend develop trainee~

-👨‍💻 Working hard to be a Frontend Developer~
+👨‍💻 Working hard to be an excellent Frontend Developer~

 📫 qq: 1773279395 wx: UESTCCS